Top 13 Most Wanted Lost Objects In The World Today

 Photo the times

-It happened on March 20, 1966, while the prize was on public exhibition at Westminster Central Hall in London, four months ahead of the tournament was scheduled to kick off.
+It happened on March 20, 1966, four months before the tournament, while the prize was on public display at Westminster Central Hall in London.

-Prior to that, a ransom note was received by FA chairman Joe Mears and it warned: "If I don't hear from you by Thursday or Friday at the latest I assume it's one for the POT."
+Previously, FA chairman Joe Mears received a ransom note stating, "If I don't hear from you by Thursday or Friday at the latest, I assume it's one for the POT."

-A ransom sum of £15,000 was demanded, but police managed to apprehend an individual by the name of Edward Betchley in a sting operation.
+A £15,000 ransom was demanded, but police used a sting operation to apprehend an individual named Edward Betchley.

-It is not known exactly who was behind the theft of what was then the most sought-after commodity in football, but there have been plenty of rumours over the years.
+It is unknown who was responsible for stealing the most valuable commodity in football at the time, but there have been numerous rumors over the years.

 Who is second Jules Rimet trophy theft?

-The second theft occurred in Brazil and it has never been found since, disappearing into the ether of speculation and intrigue.
+The second theft occurred in Brazil and has since vanished into the ether of intrigue and speculation.

-It was stolen from a display case in the headquarters of the Brazilian football association (CBF) in Rio de Janeiro.
+It was stolen from a display case at the headquarters of the Brazilian Football Association (CBF) in Rio de Janeiro.

 13. Benin Bronzes

-The Benin Bronzes are a group of hundreds of brass and bronze plaques depicting animal and human figures, “items of royal regalia,” and personal ornaments.
-Created starting in the 16th Century, these priceless works of art were commissioned to adorn ancestral altars and other sacred spaces.
-They were stolen from the West African Kingdom of Benin during the colonial era: In the late 19th century, thieves sacked Benin and made off with the bronzes after slaughtering countless residents of the city.
+Hundreds of brass and bronze plaques depicting personal ornaments, "items of royal regalia," and animal and human figures comprise the Benin Bronzes.
+These magnificent works of art, dating from the 16th century, were commissioned to decorate ancestral altars and other sacred places.
+They were taken from the West African Kingdom of Benin during the colonial era.
+In the late 1800s, thieves attacked Benin, killing a large number of people before fleeing with the bronzes.

-Chances you could find The Benin Bronzes: 100%.
-The stolen Benin Bronzes are housed at the British Museum on Great Russel Street in London, open daily between 10 a.m. and 5 p.m.
+The Benin Bronzes could be found 100% of the time.
+The stolen Benin Bronzes are housed at the British Museum on Great Russel Street in London.
+It is open from 10 a.m. to 5 p.m. every day.

 Watch Video Watch Video 'Lost City' in Egypt: 3,000-Year-Old and Largest Ancient City